syntevo/syntevo.github.io/SmartGit/17.1/Modifying-the-History.md

 Doing the opposite of merging the last two commits, i.e. splitting the last commit into two, requires using the Index.
 SmartGit provides a specialized editor for it, called the Index Editor.
-How it is used is explained in another How-To: [Staging, unstaging and the Index Editor](.md#Staging,unstagingandtheIndexEditor-workflows.index)
+How it is used is explained in another How-To: [Staging-unstaging-and-the-Index-Editor.md#Staging,unstagingandtheIndexEditor-workflows.index)

 In essence, the Index allows you to commit only a subset of the changes in your working tree, instead of all the changes in it.
 So, in order to